roblatour/ESP32TimeServer/README.md

 ## Includes

-- Open source code for an ESP32 Stratum 1 Time Server
-- source code included for both the Arduino and Platformio develeopment platforms
+- open source code for an ESP32 Stratum 1 Time Server source code included for both the Arduino and Platformio develeopment platforms
-- 3D printable enclosure; .stl and source .fd3 (Fusion 360)
+- a 3D printable enclosure ( .stl and Fusion 360 source .fd3  files )

 ## Project outline